danieljaderpellattiero/multi-model-forecasting-for-finance/README.md

 > > [1-2] _Pre-auction, validation, opening and conclusion of contracts._
 > > [3] _Proposal entry phase, negotiation phase._

-In order to train the deep-learning models each shift is further split into three datasets, according to the following proportions:
+In order to train the deep-learning models each test run is further split into three datasets, according to the following proportions:

-- **Training set: 80%** of the shift data.
+- **Training set: 80%** of the test run data.
-- **Validation set: 15%** of the shift data.
+- **Validation set: 15%** of the test run data.
-- **Test set: 5%** of the shift data.
+- **Test set: 5%** of the test run data.